joaodev123/CSUB/README.md

 # CSUB
 Reimplementation of UBGE-Bot by RORIdev.

-Name was originally Closed Source UBGE Bot.
+Name was originally **Closed Source UBGE Bot**.
 Decided to make it OSS since it would (theoretically) speed up development if I ever returned to UBGE (Which I did).

 Bot is using .NET Core 2.2 since we aren't from the stone age anymore.